echo-hmwang/echo-hmwang.github.io/_pages/about.md

 ---

 __________________________
 I am a senior year student majoring in Automation Science and Engineer at [Xi'an Jiao Tong University](www.xjtu.edu.cn).
-I am also an incoming Ph.D. student in 2023 Fall at [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/chinese/).
+I am also an incoming Ph.D. student in Fall 2023 at [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/chinese/).

 ## Research
+I have broad interests in the general areas of speech technology for health and multi-modal speech processing.

 ## Education/Internship